rammohanreddys/Kubestronaut/2.CKA/K8S-Security.md

 **Important Kubectl commands with role & rolebinding:**
 ```
+kubectl api-resources                             # The kubectl api-resources command provides information about resources available in the Kubernetes API,
+                                                  # including whether they are namespaced or not.

 kubectl api-versions | grep rbac                  # Check whether RBAC is enabled
 kube-apiserver --authorization-mode=RBAC          # To manually enable RBAC support
 kubectl get roles                                 # list the roles